Repair & Recovery

 - Discuss recovery and self-care.
 Recovery needs to be a priority, with or without justice.

-Adults who have experienced workplace bullying or adult bullying in the past or present are welcome to attend this group.
+Adults who have experienced adult or workplace harassment or violence in the past or present are welcome to attend this group.
 Please take time to discuss this group with your family doctor, WCB, and/or therapists prior to registering.
 We would like to be collaborative and remain transparent with your supports.

 - Groups run once a month every second and fourth Wednesday evening of the month.